 Remote Learning

-How will this be provided?
+How will remote learning be provided?

 Government guidelines require schools to provide education for children who are in isolation.